-Cawsie Jijina, PE, SECB
+Cawsie Jijina, PE

-Cawsie Jijina, a professional engineer with more than 35 years of experience, is adept in the design of many structural systems and is formally recognized by the federal, state of New York, and state of Nevada judicial systems as an expert in the field of structural engineering.
-Among his many innovative projects are the “Transformation” of Madison Square Garden and the mixed-use development at 20 Times Square, both in New York City, as well as the renovation of the LA Forum in Inglewood, California.
+Cawsie Jijina is a professional engineer with more than 40 years of experience.
+He is adept in the design of many structural systems and is formally recognized by the federal, New York State, and Nevada judicial systems as an expert in the field of structural engineering.
+Among his many innovative projects are the Sphere at The Venetian in Las Vegas, Nevada, the TSX Broadway and Palace Theater redevelopment in Manhattan, and the Terminal 6 redevelopment at JFK International Airport in Queens.
+Other significant projects include the “Transformation” of Madison Square Garden and the mixed-use development at 20 Times Square, both in New York City, as well as the renovation of the LA Forum in Inglewood, California.

-Cawsie is certified by the Structural Engineering Certification Board (SECB) and licensed as a professional engineer in New York, ten other states, and the District of Columbia.
+Cawsie is licensed as a professional engineer in New York, eleven other states, and the District of Columbia.
+He was certified by the Structural Engineering Certification Board until the program’s sunset in 2022.
 He earned a Bachelor of Science in civil engineering from the Indian Institute of Technology in New Delhi and a Master of Engineering in structural engineering from the University of Washington, Seattle.